MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/azure-postgresql-migration-extension.md

 - The cards at the top represent the recommended SKU in Azure.
   - **Target Platform** – Currently, the assessment is performed and supported on Azure Database for PostgreSQL - Flexible server.
   - **SKU Recommendation** – Based on the performance metrics, SKU available in Azure Database for PostgreSQL - Flexible server is recommended.
-  - **Data Collection status** – Shows the number of cycles completed.
+  - **Data Collection status** – Shows the number of cycles completed and the status of the assessment.

 Users can select the Instance name; it shows the PostgreSQL instance's summary and migration readiness.
 Users can go through different server parameters and features, understand the use of the parameter, and get to know the recommendation for resolving the warnings.